Why Do Cats Drool? Common Causes, Explained.

 Part of the physical exam will include an oral exam.
 Depending on your cat’s level of oral discomfort, your veterinarian may need to sedate your cat to take a closer look in the mouth.
 They will look for any oral abnormalities that could be causing the drooling.

-Because drooling can sometimes result from systemic disease, your veterinarian will examine your cat’s entire body during the physical exam.
+Because drooling can sometimes result from systemic disease, your veterinarian will perform a full examination.

 Depending on the physical exam findings, additional diagnostic testing may be needed.
 For example, bloodwork would reveal systemic disease, like kidney disease.
 X-rays of the mouth would reveal signs of oral trauma or dental disease.